Who are we?

 Specialty Skillsets

-Ashna currently works part time at Sydney Children’s Hospital Randwick, where she developed broad clinical experience across several specialty areas including ICU and respiratory care, orthopaedics, and outpatient clinics.
+Ashna has completed further training at Sydney Children’s Hospital Randwick, where she still works part time as well.
+In an acute hospital setting, she developed broad clinical experience across several specialty areas including ICU and respiratory care, orthopaedics, and outpatient clinics.

 Ashna has a particular interest in working with toddlers and school-aged children, and loves helping kids achieve their gross motor goals.
 Whether it’s jumping, developing ball skills, or learning to ride a bike, she enjoys supporting children to build the strength, coordination, and confidence they need to participate in school, sport, and community activities.